 Be thoughtful when selecting a label or tag.
 How you organize community content affects how other users find and interact with it.

-Want to learn more about how to use the search feature in Compass?
+Want to learn more about how to use the search feature in the community?
 Read the How To: Search article.